Elhambasir/Food-Menu/README.md

 # 📖 [JavaScript Capstone] <a name="javascript-capstone-2"></a>

 **[javascript-capstone-2]** gets data from an API and displays the data along with other images.
 It also allows you to add comments to the images displayed.
-All data is preserved thanks to the external<a href=""> Leaderboard API service</a>.
+All data is preserved thanks to the external.

 ## 🛠 Built With  <a name="built-with"></a>